 The point is that Donald Trump has been who he is for decades.
 It is improbable that at the age of 70 he would change, even upon his election as President of the United States.
 He remains the crass, obscene, self-absorbed, narcissistic and childishly cruel individual that New Yorkers have always known.

-So while it is a good thing that Trump’s attacks on NBA players, NFL players and NFL owners, it is still odd that these attacks may turn out to be the tipping point in helping Americans know what we should have known all along.
+So while it is a good thing that Trump’s attacks on NBA players, NFL players and NFL owners has brought about a certain level of outrage, it is still odd that these attacks may turn out to be the tipping point in helping Americans know what we should have known all along.
 This country has placed an irredeemable miscreant in the White House and provided the entire world with a textbook example of why elections matter.

 Hopefully we have learned our lesson.